-I have provided education seminars to GPs and GP Registrars in the Illawarra on common sleep disorders and non-drug related treatment, with a focus on cognitive behavioural therapy for insomnia (CBTi).
+I have provided education seminars to GPs and GP Registrars in the Illawarra and Sydney on common sleep disorders and non-drug related treatment, with a focus on cognitive behavioural therapy for insomnia (CBTi).
 I have also presented to the general public on behalf of various organisations including CatholicCare and the Leukemia Foundation.

 I keep up to date with advances in psychological treatments by attending the ASA's annual conference and by undertaking other extensive professional development activities throughout the year.

 I am passionate about improving sleep and well-being and I am committed to ongoing professional development.
 I am a registered psychologist with AHPRA (the national governing body) living and working in the Illawarra.

 I am a University of Wollongong graduate and a member of the Australasian Sleep Association (ASA), the ASA's Chronobiology Council and Insomnia Special Interest Group.
 The ASA is the peak scientific body in Australia and New Zealand representing clinicians, scientists and researchers in the broad area of Sleep.

 I am a full member of the Australian Psychological Society (APS) and a committee member for the Illawarra Branch.